hearthmates/swot-simple/README.md

 ```

-**Returns** `null,String`, null, if the email is not educational. otherwise, a string describing the domain.
+**Returns** `boolean,String`, false, if the email is not educational. otherwise, a string with the institution name for the domain.